-The Aztec Empire dominated the area of modern Mexico between AD 1428 to 1521 was at the height of its wealth and power when Spanish explorers encountered it in the early 16th century.
+The Aztec Empire dominated the area of modern Mexico between AD 1428 and 1521 and was at the height of its wealth and power when Spanish explorers encountered it in the early 16th century.

 However, the advanced weaponry used by the Europeans allowed them to conquer the Aztec in less than three years.